 Over the past two decades, Asian countries and developing ones have achieved very promising economic growth rates, but there are on-going concerns about environmental problems and quality of life.
 In addition, global warming and climate change are also strikingly reminiscent of improving the environment and using resources effectively.

-At the annual conference on the Economy & Environment Partnership for Southeast Asia occurring simultaneously, researchers discussed the applied economics instrument and other emergent issues relating to adaptation, damages reduction induced by environmental consequences as well as the strategies of green growth, towards the region’s comprehensively sustainable economic development such as policy-based tools, responsive scenarios, transition management, and international cooperation.
+At the annual conference of the Economy & Environment Partnership for Southeast Asia occurring simultaneously, researchers discussed the applied economics instrument and other emergent issues relating to adaptation, damages reduction induced by environmental consequences as well as the strategies of green growth, towards the region’s comprehensively sustainable economic development such as policy-based tools, responsive scenarios, transition management, and international cooperation.

 Due to the impact of COVID-19 pandemic, the conference was organized with offline mode in Ho Chi Minh City (Vietnam) and Khon Kaen (Thailand), and online mode with other countries around the world.